-What cause these fibroids is still not known.
+What causes these fibroids is still not known.
 Genetic abnormalities, abnormality in the vascular system, tissue response to injuries and family history do play some role.
-Pregnancy and taking oral contraceptives decrease their likelihood.
+Pregnancy and taking oral contraceptives, decrease their likelihood.
 Researchers show that girls with menarche before 10 years, consumption of alcohol (beer), uterine infection and high blood pressure increase the risk of developing fibroids.

-Oestrogen (female hormone) tends to stimulate their growth in many cases, esp. during first 3 months of pregnancy.
-Up to 30% of fibroids shrink after menopause but post menopausal hormonal therapy (HRT) may cause them to persist.
+Oestrogen (female hormone) tends to stimulate their growth in many cases, esp. during the first 3 months of pregnancy.
+Up to 30% of fibroids shrink after menopause but post-menopausal hormonal therapy (HRT) may cause them to persist.

-The U.S Development of Health and Human Services states that fibroids are almost always benign (non cancerous).
-Rarely, less than 1 in 1000, a cancerous fibroid will occur, which does not arise from an already existing fibroid.
-Having fibroid doesn’t increase the risk of developing a cancerous fibroid or increase chances of getting other forms of cancer in the uterus.
+The U.S Development of Health and Human Services states that fibroids are almost always benign (non-cancerous).
+Rarely, less than 1 in 1000, a cancerous fibroid will occur, which does not arise from an already-existing fibroid.
+Having fibroid doesn’t increase the risk of developing a cancerous fibroid or increase the chances of getting other forms of cancer in the uterus.